Bayshore Medical Center

-Bayshore Medical Center, formerly known as Bayshore Community Hospital, is a 204-bed general medical and surgical hospital located on a 37 acre campus at 727 North Beers Street, in Holmdel Township, New Jersey, United States, near the Raritan Bayshore.
+Bayshore Medical Center, formerly known as Bayshore Community Hospital, is a 204-bed general medical and surgical hospital located on a 37 acre campus at 727 North Beers Street, in Holmdel, New Jersey, United States, near the Raritan Bayshore.
 Its services include cardiac catheterization, diagnostic Imaging, medical/surgical, behavioral health, emergency, laboratory and transitional care.

 Bayshore Medical Center merged with Hackensack Meridian Health in 2019 and is affiliated with the Cancer Institute of New Jersey.
 In 2021 it was given a grade A by the Leapfrog patient safety organization.

 History

 Bayshore Medical Center was founded in 1962.
 The center had major construction programs from 1977 to 1984.
 It started with a 10000 sqft emergency room and general office expansion.
 The construction also added the center's north wing, adding 50 medical-surgical beds in addition to the renovation of all support services.
 Bayshore Medical Center's bed complement increased to 218.